svenlatham/eatout-scraper/README.md

 Contributions and visualisations welcome...!

 # Licence
-As per the original site, the data here is licenced under OGL.
+As per the original site, the data here is licenced under OGLv3 https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

+Lat/Lng coordinates are from http://api.getthedata.com/postcode/

+Contains OS data © Crown copyright and database right (2020) Contains Royal Mail data © Royal Mail copyright and Database right (2020) Contains National Statistics data © Crown copyright and database right (2020)

 If they get the chance, I hope GOV.UK release the dataset in full.
 Quite happy if this entire script is rendered redundant :)